ChenglongChen/tensorflow-DSMM/README.md

 Ongoing project for implementing various Deep Semantic Matching Models (DSMM).
 DSMM is widely used for:

+- duplicate detection
+- sentence similarity
+- question answering
 - search relevance
-- question answering
-- duplicate detection
 - ...

-# Supported Models
+## Supported Models

+### Representation based methods
 - DSSM style models
     - DSSM: use FastText as encoder
     - CDSSM: use TextCNN as encoder
     - RDSSM: use TextRNN/TextBiRNN as encoder

+### Interaction based methods
 - MatchPyramid style models
     - MatchPyramid: use cosine similarity/dot product as match matrix
     - General MatchPyramid: use match matrices based on various embeddings and various match scores